humdrum-tools/humdrum-documentation/guide/ch13/index.md

 -------

-In this chapter we have learned how to concatenate musical passages together using the **cat** command.
+In this chapter we have learned how to concatenate musical passages together using the <span class="unix">cat</span> command.
 We also learned how to eliminate redundant exclusive and tandem interpretations from concatenated outputs using the <span class="option">u</span> and <span class="option">t</span> options for <span class="tool">rid</span>.
 In addition, we learned how to assemble two or more spines into a single